overdone/react-wp-boilerplate/README.md

 ## 3. Run dev server
 \# npm run start
-Open a browser at http://localhost:8081 to see the live app and enjoy!
+Open a browser at http://localhost:8081 to see the live app

 ### OR